A social enterprise that believes meaningful work helps people & business.

 A social enterprise that is ‘enterprising’!

 Our consultancy aims to be creative, innovative and pioneering.
-We want our clients to see the possibilities of their work-based learning provision, to work with you on growing quality apprenticeship for all, not to offer you the same tired ideas.
+We help our clients to understand the possibilities of their work-based learning provision, then find solutions to help them grow their quality apprenticeship provision to the benefit of all.